cjkopec7/cjkopec7/README.md

 - 👋 Hi, I’m Colby Kopec
+- Bachelor of Science in Computer Science with Concentration in Business, May 2021 University of North Carolina Wilmington
+	Graduated with a GPA of 3.4 on a 4.0 scale
 - 👀 I’m a highly driven recent graduate with a passion for computers and programming looking to use my education to enhance my abilities and to pursue personal and professional development in the field while offering a team mentality and contributing to the prosperity of an esteemed organization